NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 In the previous section <ref>:Training a punctuation and capitalization model, \
 the Punctuation and Capitalization model was initialized with a pre-trained language model, \
 but the classifiers were trained from scratch.
-Now, that a user has trained the Punctuation and Capitalization model successfully (let's call it `trained-model.tlt`), \
+Now, that a user has trained the Punctuation and Capitalization model successfully (let's call it `trained-model. `), \
-there maybe scenarios where users are required to retrain this `trained-model.tlt` on a new smaller dataset. \
+there maybe scenarios where users are required to retrain this `trained-model. ` on a new smaller dataset. \
-TLT conversational AI applications provide a separate tool called `fine-tune` to enable this.
+  conversational AI applications provide a separate tool called `fine-tune` to enable this.

 Evaluating a trained model